 IAM users are granted access to services, functions, and data through IAM policies.

-Assigning IAM policy only through groups unifies permissions management to a single,
+Assigning IAM policy only through groups unifies permissions management to a single, flexible layer consistent with organizational functional roles.
+By unifying permissions management, the likelihood of excessive permissions is reduced.

 ASSOCIATED DRATA CONTROL